Corrupted Image Modeling for Self-Supervised Visual Pre-Training

 \section{Introduction}

-Vision Transformers (ViTs; \citeauthor{ViT}, \citeyear{ViT}) are transferring the landscape of computer vision, not only in terms of the network architecture design, but also the self-supervised pre-training recipe.
-Masked image modeling (MIM; \citeauthor{BEiT}, \citeyear{BEiT}), which randomly masks out some input tokens and then recovers the masked content by conditioning on the visible context, is able to learn rich visual representations and shows promising performance on various vision benchmarks~\cite{iBOT, MAE, SimMIM, PeCo, MaskFeat, SplitMask}.
+Vision Transformers (ViTs)~\citep{ViT} are transferring the landscape of computer vision, not only in terms of the network architecture design, but also the self-supervised pre-training recipe.
+Masked image modeling (MIM)~\citep{BEiT}, which randomly masks out some input tokens and then recovers the masked content by conditioning on the visible context, is able to learn rich visual representations and shows promising performance on various vision benchmarks~\citep{iBOT, MAE, SimMIM, PeCo, MaskFeat}.

-Originated in masked language modeling~\cite{BERT}, MIM (Figure~\ref{subfig: mim}) is tailor-made for specific architectures~\cite{Transformer} as well as input forms, which is generally capable of receiving and processing tokenized inputs such as the artificial mask tokens.
+Originated in masked language modeling~\citep{BERT}, MIM (Figure~\ref{subfig: mim}) is tailor-made for specific architectures~\citep{Transformer}, which is generally capable of receiving and processing tokenized inputs such as the artificial \texttt{[MASK]} tokens.
 Meanwhile, the more common and natural input signal in computer vision is the image in RGB domain with 2D regular grid structures.
-In order to apply MIM pre-training for images, ViT has to ``patchify'' the input image into non-overlapping patch embeddings, and then use the special mask tokens to perturb them.
+In order to apply MIM pre-training for images, ViT has to ``patchify'' the input image into a 1D sequence of non-overlapping patch embeddings, and then use \texttt{[MASK]} tokens to perturb them.

-MIM is tightly coupled with the Transformer family, and the use of mask tokens limits its scope of application to some extent.
-More importantly, MIM is not directly suitable for convolutional neural networks (CNNs; \citeauthor{CNN}, \citeyear{CNN}), the dominant architecture for computer vision in the last decade.
-Introducing special mask tokens in any intermediate stage of CNN is infeasible, as convolution's intrinsic dense-sliding-window paradigm brings information leakage between visual features in previous layers.
+MIM is tightly coupled with the Transformer family, and the usage of \texttt{[MASK]} tokens limits its scope of application to some extent.
+More importantly, MIM is not directly suitable for convolutional neural networks (CNNs)~\citep{CNN}, the dominant architecture for computer vision in the last decade.
+Introducing \texttt{[MASK]} tokens in any intermediate stage of CNN is infeasible, as convolution's intrinsic dense-sliding-window paradigm causes information leakage between visual features in previous layers and therefore impedes the MIM.
 Therefore the large CNN family cannot directly benefit from the upsurge of this new pre-training scheme.
-Moreover, the use of mask tokens causes a discrepancy between pre-training and fine-tuning, as the artificial mask tokens never appear in the fine-tuning stage.
+Moreover, the usage of \texttt{[MASK]} tokens causes a discrepancy between pre-training and fine-tuning~\citep{BERT, ELECTRA}, as the artificial \texttt{[MASK]} tokens never appear in the fine-tuning stage.